-- 200g mix of wild and long grain rice
+- 300 g mix of wild and long grain rice

-- 2 tablespoons extra virgin olive oil (or just regular olive oil if you don’t have extra virgin)
+- 1 tablespoon extra virgin olive oil (or just regular olive oil if you don’t have extra virgin)

 - Juice of half a lemon

-- Drizzle a roasting tray with about 4 tablespoons of olive oil.
-Peel and deseed the butternut squash and chop into 1cm cubes.
+- Drizzle a roasting tray with about 2 tablespoons of olive oil.
 Put the butternut squash cubes into the roasting tray and turn in the oil.
 Make sure the butternut squash is spread out in 1 layer.
 Add a little salt and pepper to taste.
 Put the butternut squash in the oven for about 20 minutes until soft.

 - Meanwhile cook the rice according to packet instructions and then drain the rice thoroughly.

 - When the squash and rice are ready, tip the rice into the squash tray.
 (Be sure the rice is thoroughly drained before you do this.)
-Squeeze the lemon juice into the tray and add a drizzle of extra virgin olive oil (about 2 tablespoons).
+Squeeze the lemon juice into the tray and add a drizzle of extra virgin olive oil (about 1 tablespoon).

 - Add roughly half the chopped mint, pomegranate seeds, pistachio kernels and crumbled feta and mix everything together.
 Turn out onto a serving platter and scatter with the remaining mint, seeds, pistachios and feta.